YOU ARE HERE

 - Receive the rail network simulation results from Norfolk Southern.
 If the results suggest a need to change the commuter rail project’s proposed infrastructure or service plans, managers will propose adjustments for Norfolk Southern to evaluate.

-- Have recommendations for how to approach the downtown station areas and how to comply with the ADA.
+- Have recommendations for how to approach downtown Durham and downtown Cary station areas.

 - Complete analysis of how the commuter rail project would increase opportunities in terms of affordable housing, economic benefits, travel markets and land use.
 GoTriangle’s consultant team and the Triangle J Council of Governments are collaborating on this work.